matkoniecz/lunar_assembler/README.md

 * `high_zoom_map_style.js` (map style used in that example)

 Feel fre to use it in your own projects or build on it!
 Pull requests with improvements are also welcomed!

+## How can I make own map style?

+## Potential uses

+SVG files may be much more accessible for futher processing than alternatives formats of OSM data.

+SVG files may be directly usable for some purposes, for example in laser cutters.

 ## Mentions of use are welcome